Chres (gamer)

-Chres Laursen, better known mononymously as Chres and by his previous in-game name Sencux, is a Danish professional League of Legends player.
+Chres Laursen, better known simply as Chres and by his previous in-game name Sencux, is a professional Danish League of Legends player.
 He is the mid laner for AGO Rogue of the Ultraliga, the top-level league for professional League of Legends players in Poland.
 Chres previously played for LCL team Gambit Esports, and EU LCS teams Splyce and Misfits Gaming.

 Career

 Sencux was considered an up-and-coming talent prior to his EU LCS debut, but had to wait a year before he met the league's age requirement.
 He joined Splyce after Team Dignitas EU was purchased by Follow eSports for over $1 mil USD.
 Splyce finished 7th in the 2016 Spring EU LCS and survive relegation by winning the promotion match.